permutationlock/libavengraph/README.md

 The header-only graph library is contained in the `include` directory.
-The majority of the library depends only on a couple files from the simple `libaven` header-only library, which is vendored in the `deps` directory.
+The majority of the library depends only on a couple files from the simple `libaven` header-only library, which is a submodule in the `deps` directory.

 The `*/geometry.h` files define functions to construct vector geometry for graph visualization and depend on the headers from `libavengl`.
 The `libavengl` library draws 2D vector graphics using the OpenGL ES 2.0 API.
+The`libavengl` library is a submodule in the `deps` directory.
 The provided visualization uses GLFW for window creation.
-The GLFW and `libavengl` libraries and the headers for X11, xkbcommon, and Wayland are vendored in `deps`.
+The `libavengl` submodule provides a vendored GLFW, and headers for GLES2, X11, xkbcommon, and Wayland.

 ## Building the project